August 26, 2020

 Source: G2 Track Data

 Finally, we have the insights that G2 Track puts front and center.
-Not only are you able to see how much a contract is for and how much is being spent, but also a list of the top 10 alternatives of that software application.
+Not only are you able to see how much a contract is for and how much is being spent, but you also have a list of the top 10 alternatives of that software application.
 Plus, with insights from the marketplace, you’ll be able to see the perceived cost of every single application your team uses.

 This data changes daily, so you see how the cost of the application is perceived by its users.
 Is the price worth the amount of use your team gets from it?